Sponsor Deadline

 NIDA Avant-Garde Program for HIV and Substance Use Disorder Research (DP1 Clinical Trial Optional)

-The NIDA Avant-Garde Award Program for HIV Research supports exceptionally creative scientists, who propose high-impact studies that open new areas of HIV research in the context of substance use and Substance Use Disorders (SUD) and/or lead to new avenues for prevention and treatment of HIV in people with SUD.
+The National Institute on Drug Abuse (NIDA) Avant-Garde Award Program for HIV Research supports exceptionally creative scientists, who propose high-impact studies that open new areas of HIV research in the context of substance use and Substance Use Disorders (SUD) and/or lead to new avenues for prevention and treatment of HIV in people with SUD.
 The term “avant-garde” refers to highly innovative ideas and/or approaches that have the potential to be transformative.
-Accordingly, applications responding to this FOA must propose pioneering research that aligns with the NIH HIV/AIDS Research Priorities https://grants.nih.gov/grants/guide/notice-files/NOT-OD-20-018.html and is substantially different from what is currently being pursued by the principal investigator or others in the field.
+Accordingly, applications responding to this notice of funding opportunity (NOFO) must propose pioneering research that aligns with the NIH HIV/AIDS Research Priorities as described in NOT-OD-20-018 and is substantially different from what is currently being pursued by the principal investigator or others in the field.
 In essence, this funding opportunity supports innovative basic, clinical and translational research that may lead to improved therapies or preventive interventions for HIV in people with SUD.
-Some examples of research studies include developing creative strategies to prevent HIV transmission in high-risk substance using populations, to improve outcomes of HIV and HIV-related comorbidities, and to achieve functional or sterilizing cure of HIV.
+Some examples of research studies include developing creative strategies to prevent HIV transmission in high-risk substance using populations, to improve outcomes of HIV and HIV-related Comorbidities, and to achieve functional or sterilizing cure of HIV.

 Deadlines: